Next: Bison Declarations, Previous: Prologue, Up: Grammar Outline [Contents][Index]

 code according to its purpose and let Bison handle the ordering.

-is the most generic label.
+%code is the most generic label.

-Move code to %code requires
+Move code to %code requires, %code provides, or %code top

 as needed.